Submissions are currently closed!

 The Vanderbilt Law Review publishes six times a year (January, March, April, May, October, and November).
 We have two selection cycles (spring and fall) per year.
+The spring cycle begins in early February, and the fall cycle begins in late July/early August.
 During a selection cycle, we accept submissions on a rolling basis.
+We continuously review submissions until all slots for that cycle are full, and then we close submissions and do not review any articles until the next cycle begins.
+If an article is selected for publication, it will be published roughly six to twelve months after it is accepted.
 We do not accept submissions solely authored by law school students.

 Please follow the link immediately below to visit our Scholastica page.
 The Scholastica page contains the most up to date information about submission windows.